Geaht/DER/README.md

 Suspicious central bins of the corss-correlograms are identified by der_detect_cross_corr_spikes.m.

-Within this pipeline the data structure needed for detection (spikeInfros) is created by der_get_spikeInfos.m.
+Within this pipeline a data structure needed for detection is created by der_get_spikeInfos.m.
 This script generates a MATLAB table containing all required information on the recorded spike events.
-These information include the timestamp and the waveform of the spike event.
+These information include the timestamp and the waveform of the spike event (64 data points).
 Additionally, information on the recroded cluster (clusrter ID, unit class, channel number, detection threshold, wire bundle ID, anatomical region) as well as a detection label is stored.

 The DER alogorithm is currently compatible with the output structures of Combinato Spike Sorting and Wave_clus.
 In order to apply the algorithm to different spike sorting algorithms you can easily adjust der_get_spikeInfos.m